Gravitational Wave Astronomy With TianQin: Introduction

 TianQin can significantly advance our understanding across a very wide scale of masses as well as distances.
-Within our Galaxy, millions of compact binaries are predicted to emit gravitational waves simultaneously.
-In the nearby universe, TianQin can pick up the early inspiral signals years to decades before the final merger of the binary stellar mass black holes, while the final plunge has been identified in the hundred-hertz detectors.
-Reaching out to the edge of our observable universe, in the centers of many galaxies lurks the very massive black holes.
+Within our Galaxy, millions of compact binaries are predicted to emit GWs simultaneously.
+In the nearby universe, TianQin can pick up the early inspiral signals years to decades before the final merger of the binary stellar mass BHs, while the final plunge has been identified in the hundred-hertz detectors.
+Reaching out to the edge of our observable universe, in the centers of many galaxies lurks the very MBHs.
 Some of them will merge, while some of them can form highly unequal tight binaries.
-Both these massive black hole mergers and extreme mass ratio inspirals can be ideal laboratories to learn about massive black holes.
-The observation via gravitational wave remains the most reliable way to probe these systems, and the operation of TianQin will certainly help solve a large number of puzzles related to the birth and evolution of these sources.
+Both these MBH mergers and EMRIs can be ideal laboratories to learn about MBHs.
+The observation via GW remains the most reliable way to probe these systems, and the operation of TianQin will certainly help solve a large number of puzzles related to the birth and evolution of these sources.

-In a decade's time, the millihertz gravitational wave symphony will not be recorded by a lonely detector.
+In a decade's time, the millihertz GW symphony will not be recorded by a lonely detector.
 The European-led project, LISA, which is expected to be launched in 2035, has been officially adopted by the European Space Agency and has been in the implementation phase.
-Over the past decades, numerous efforts have been made to envision the millihertz gravitational wave universe associated with LISA, and have been summarized in a comprehensive review~\cite{lisa_2023}.
+Over the past decades, numerous efforts have been made to envision the millihertz GW universe associated with LISA, and have been summarized in a comprehensive review~\cite{lisa_2023}.